Daniel Bois

 Daniel Bois (born November 9, 1984) is a Canadian professional stock car racing driver.
-He last competed part-time in the NASCAR Canada Series, driving the No. 31 Chevrolet for MBS Motorsports and the No. 84 Chevrolet for Larry Jackson Racing.
+He competes part-time in the NASCAR Canada Series, driving the No. 93 Chevrolet for JASS Racing with XEMIS Racing.

 Racing career

 Bois debuted in the NASCAR Canadian Tire Series in 2013, debuting at Canadian Tire Motorsport Park.
 He ran a race in the OSCAAR Modified Series in 2014, finishing 13th.
 In 2019, he competed in two Can-Am Midget Racing events at Sauble Speedway.
 He returned to the renamed NASCAR Pinty's Series in 2022, driving for MBS Motorsports.
-He would run 8 races in 2023, scoring a best finish of 7th twice.
-He competed in 5 races in the now NASCAR Canada Series in 2024, with a best finish of 8th coming at Circuit ICAR.
+He would run eight races in 2023, scoring a best finish of seventh twice.
+He competed in five races in the now NASCAR Canada Series in 2024, with a best finish of eighth coming at Circuit ICAR.

+On August 12, 2026, it was announced Bois would return to the Canada Series in the series debut at Markham Street Circuit, driving JASS Racing with XEMIS Racing's No. 93 Chevrolet.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)